shanep805/p3l-library/README.md

 If the quote item has more than one component (for assembly files), the totals will then sum across all components associated with a quote item.

 # Resources
 Visit the resources page at https://help.paperlessparts.com/ for more detailed information on how to work with P3L.
-This repo is meant to be a resource for many examples for you to use/start from in your profiles.